yuvanvishnupandi/mini-projects_python/README.md

 # This repository contains a collection of Python-based utility programs, each designed to perform specific tasks.
-The repository includes the following applications:
+The repository includes the following:

 1. **Simple Scientific Calculator**: An interactive scientific calculator that allows users to perform a wide range of mathematical operations, including basic arithmetic, trigonometric functions, and advanced operations like square root and exponentiation.